Maximum lilkelihood estimation in the $\beta$-model: Existence of the MLE for the -model Existence of the MLE for the beta-model

-The main result in this section is to show that existence of the MLE for the beta model can be fully characterized using the polytope of degree sequences in the following fashion.
-For any $x \in \mathcal{S}_n$, let
+We now fully characterize the existence of the MLE for the $\beta $-model using the polytope of degree sequences in the following fashion.
+For any $x \in\mathcal{S}_n$, let

-and set $\tilde{d} = \tilde{d}(x) \in \mathbb{R}^n$ to be the vector with coordinates
+and set $\tilde{d} = \tilde{d}(x) \in\mathbb{R}^n$ to be the vector with coordinates

-Notice that, $\tilde{d}$ is a just a rescaled version of the sufficient statistics \eqref{eq:suff.stat}, normalized by the number of observations.
-It is also clear that, for the random graph model, $\tilde{d} = d$.
+a rescaled version of the sufficient statistics (\ref{eqsuffstat}), normalized by the number of observations.
+In particular, for the random graph model, $\tilde{d} = d$.

-\begin{theorem} Let $x \in \mathcal{S}_n$ be the observed vector of edge counts.
-The MLE exists if and only if $\tilde{d}(x) \in \mathrm{int}(P_n)$. \end{theorem}
+\begin{theorem} Let $x \in\mathcal{S}_n$ be the observed vector of edge counts.
+The MLE exists if and only if $\tilde{d}(x) \in\operatorname{int}(P_n)$. \end{theorem}

-{\bf Remark}\\ Theorem~\ref{thm:mle} verifies the conjecture contained in Addenda A in \cite{CDS:10}: for the random graph model, the MLE exists if and only if the degree sequence belongs to the interior of $P_n$.
-This result follows from the standard properties of exponential families: see Theorem~9.13 in \cite{BN:78} or Theorem~5.5 in \cite{BROWN:86}.
-The theorem also confirms the observation made by \cite{CDS:10} that the MLE never exists if $n=3$: indeed, since $P_3$ has exactly $8$ vertices, as many as the possible graphs on $3$ nodes, no degree sequence can be inside $P_3$.
+Theorem~\ref{thmmle} verifies the conjecture contained in Addendum A in \citet{CDS10} for the random graph model:\vadjust{\goodbreak} the MLE exists if and only if the degree sequence belongs to the interior of $P_n$.
+This result follows from the standard properties of exponential families; see Theorem~9.13 in \citet{BN78} or Theorem 5.5 in \citet{BROWN86}.
+It also confirms the observation made by \citet{CDS10} that the MLE never exists if $n=3$: indeed, since $P_3$ has exactly $8$ vertices, as many as the possible graphs on $3$ nodes, no degree sequence can be inside~$P_3$.

+We conclude by taking note that, by representing the sufficient statistics as a linear mapping $d = \mathrm{A} x$, we can recast the $\beta $-model as a log-linear model with design matrix $\mathrm{A}^\top$ and product-multinomial scheme, with ${n \choose2}$ sampling constraints, one for each edge.
+This simple yet far reaching observation allows us, among the other things, to design algorithms for detecting nonexistence of the MLE and identifying estimable parameters under a nonexistent MLE, as explained in the supplementary material to this article.